MattDougherty0/UniStartupBoard/README.md

 The result?
 Promising projects fail to reach escape velocity—not for lack of talent or ambition, but for lack of the right connection at the right time.

-What UniStartupBoard is:

--UniStartupBoard is a matchmaking and discovery platform for student builders.
+What UniStartupBoard is: A matchmaking and discovery platform for student builders.
 It’s where you:

 -Find co-founders and contributors who complement your skills,